cgroza/GraffiTE/README_.md

 ```

 The requirements are numbers or strings accepted by `nextflow`.
 For example, 40 for number of CPUs and '100G' for memory.

+## Known Issues / Notes / FAQ

+- The "stitching" method to identify unique TE insertion from fragmented hits has some degree of limitation.
+This can be flagrant for full-length LTR insertion, which can show a `n_hits` > 1, and thus wont be run through the TSD module.
+For now, names between LTR and INT much match (e.g. TIRANT_LTR and TIRANT_I) to be recognized as a single hit.
+We will make used of the RepeatMasker hit ID in order to improve this stitching procedure.
+In the meantime, we recommend to check/rename your LTR of interest in the `--TE_library` file.

+- As mentioned above, in order to improve runtime, the TSD module is only run for SVs with a single TE hit.
+We will improve this feature in order to be able to run the module on all SVs.